ntorenduwayo/Pewlett-Hackard-Analysis/README.md

 <img width="286" alt="Emp_Eligible_Ret_UnTitles" src="https://user-images.githubusercontent.com/34750363/153648436-4570af43-b7ee-4686-afa7-9c8e6f68a678.png">

 * Count of employees eligible for retirement by their most recent job title <br/>
   The count of employees potentially eligible for retirement by their most recent job titles revealed that most of them will be among senior staff and senior engineers.
+Thus,     about 30,000 employees in senior positions (i.e. more that 60% of all employees eligibles for retirement) are potentially eligible for retirement.

 #### Count of employees eligible for retirement by their most recent job title table 3: <br/>